-Health Policies for Nursing Majors.
+Health Policies.
 Within the academic year preceding the first clinical course, a conference with a nurse in the Student Health Service is required for an assessment of the student's health status.
 If health concerns exist, further diagnostic studies are required.